vinithacejojohn/hiring-engineers/answers.md

  ![Tagging Screenshot](/images/dashboard.png)
  * Difference between a timeboard and a screenboard?
    * There are two type of dashboards in DataDog, Timeboard and Screenboard.
-    * Timeboard : All graphs are scoped at the same time and graphs will always be in the grid-like fashion.
+    * **Timeboard:** All graphs are scoped at the same time and graphs will always be in the grid-like fashion.
 We are able to share the graphs individualy and its better for troubleshooting and correlation.
-    * Screenboard : They are created with drag-and-drop widgets, which can each have a different time frame.
+    * **Screenboard:** They are created with drag-and-drop widgets, which can each have a different time frame.
 These are flexible, far more customizable and are great for getting a high-level look into a system.
 ScreenBoards can be shared as a whole live and as a read-only entity, whereas TimeBoards cannot.

  * Snapshot of ```test.support.random``` metric graph that shows it going above 0.90
  ![Tagging Screenshot](/images/matricvalue_0.94.png)

 ## Level 3 - Alerting on your Data

 * Set up a monitor on this metric that alerts you when it goes above 0.90 at least once during the last 5 minutes

 ![Tagging Screenshot](/images/alertcondition.png)

 * Bonus: Multi-alert monitor

 ![Tagging Screenshot](/images/multialert.png)

 * Monitor alert obtained via mail

 ![Tagging Screenshot](/images/alert.png)

 * Bonus: Downtime for monitor alert set up

 ![Tagging Screenshot](/images/downtime.png)

 * Mail notification after Downtime has started

 ![Tagging Screenshot](/images/downtimemail.png)